PhantomX/chinforpms/kernel/README.txt

 Instead of having to maintain a config file for every arch variant we build on, the kernel spec uses a nested system of configs.
 Each option CONFIG_FOO is represented by a single file named CONFIG_FOO which contains the state (=y, =m, =n).
-These options are collected in the folder baseconfig.
-Architecture specifi options are set in nested folders.
+These options are collected in the folder base-generic.
+Architecture specific options are set in nested folders.
 An option set in a nested folder will override the same option set in one of the higher levels.

 The individual CONFIG_FOO files only exist in the pkg-git repository.
 The RPM contains kernel-foo.config files which are the result of combining all the